isabelrdz00/isabelrdz00/README.md

 ### 💫 Hi, I'm Isabel!
-✏️ I am an Analyst and Administrative Support professional with a strong foundation in workflow analysis, data analytics, documentation management, and process coordination.
+✏️ I am a Business/Data Analyst and Administrative Support professional with a strong foundation in workflow analysis, data analytics, documentation management, and process coordination.
 I focus on identifying inefficiencies, improving clarity in systems and processes, and supporting teams through accurate records, streamlined reporting models, and clear communication.
 In my recent roles, I have supported Power BI automation projects, developed structured client-facing outputs, maintained organized information systems, and monitored data quality to ensure high reporting standards.
 My work bridges technical and non-technical stakeholders, making information accessible, actionable, and easy to understand while optimizing workflows and supporting evidence-based decision-making.

 🌟 I’m highly autodidactic and motivated by learning new tools, improving systems, and creating clarity in fast-paced environments.